mkykode/mka-monkeytail-starter-theme/README.md

 Getting Started
 ---------------

-1. Find all occurrences of 'monkey' and replace them with the new theme name.
+1. Find all occurrences of 'monkeytail' and replace them with the new theme name.
 2. If you don't have yarn installed, install it globally with npm -i -g yarn
 3. Run yarn.
 4. Run yarn dev or yarn watch.